 Petti Murphy & Associates provides personal, confidential debt relief.
 By filing a Chapter 7 bankruptcy petition, we can usually see to it that you do not have to give up your property (“exempt property”), but you can do away with all of your unsecured debt such as medical expenses, credit card debt, personal loans or loan guarantees, and trade and other business debt.
+Whatever your questions about Chapter 7, our experienced attorneys can answer them.
 Let us help you get the “fresh start” promised by the bankruptcy system.
-Call our Geneva office at 630-457-1691 today for help.
-We represent people throughout Kane and DuPage Counties, including in Batavia and St. Charles.

 Where your property is licensed by a secured creditor, such as a real estate mortgage or a vehicle title loan, we can help you make your payments under less stress.
-This is done through use of a Reaffirmation Agreement with the creditor, and approved by the Bankruptcy Court.
+This is done through using a Reaffirmation Agreement with the creditor and getting approval from the Bankruptcy Court.
 You get to keep the property.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the U.S. Bankruptcy Code.